Equity crowdfunding platforms: which one to choose

 Not only Italian crowdfunding platforms

-In November 2023, as mentioned above, the European Crowdfunding Regulation comes into force, which introduces an important new element for choosing the platform on which to launch your campaign.
-Activity rules for all European crowdfunding platforms will be standardized, so that it will be possible to launch crowdfunding campaigns on any platform in any member country under the same basic conditions, and find investors abroad as well.
+In November 2023, as mentioned above, it is European Crowdfunding Regulation entered into force., which introduces an important element of News for choosing the platform on which to launch your campaign.
+Activity rules have been standardized for all European crowdfunding platforms, so that it is possible to Launch crowdfunding campaigns on any platform in any member country under the same basic conditions, and also find investors abroad.

 For some types of business, it is an important opportunity to consider based on one's target audience, the type of product/service, one's personal and professional contacts, possibilities for overseas expansion, etc.

-What NOT to look for in a crowdfunding platform
+What NOT to look for in an equity crowdfunding platform

 Often companies that want to run a crowdfunding campaign place too many expectations on platforms.
 Underlying this mistake is a widespread belief on the part of those who do not adequately understand the mechanics of crowdfunding: the more registered users a platform has, the more potential investors it offers to the companies that choose it for their campaign.
 False!

-The aforementioned report on crowdinvesting by the Milan Polytechnic Observatory showed that most investors (74.9 percent in 2021) invest in only one campaign.
-If we add those who invest in two campaigns, we come to understand the behavior of 86 percent of investors.
-It thus becomes clear that there are no serial investors "loyal" to a platform who follow all its projects and invest in many of them.
+The aforementioned report on crowdinvesting by the Milan Polytechnic Observatory highlighted how most investors only invest in one campaign.
+It is therefore apparent that there are no serial investors "attached" to a platform who follow all its projects and invest in many of them.
 In most cases, the investment is single and targeted: the investor is not already on the platform, but gets there because he or she decides to invest in a particular project.

 It serves little purpose, in conclusion, to base the choice on the number of registered users, hoping that a high number will automatically translate into more investors.

-Once you choose the crowdfunding platform where you launch your campaign, you will be the one who has to bring investors there.
+Once you choose the equity crowdfunding platform where you launch your campaign, you will be responsible for bringing investors there.
 How?
-By doing marketing.
+By marketing.

 Do you need support in preparing a successful crowdfunding campaign and seeking potential investors for your project?